-Just over 100 miles from the coast of Florida, Dry Tortugas National Park is consistent of Dry Tortugas, the seven smallest and westernmost islands of the Florida Keys.
-70 miles and a 2-hour boat ride from Key West, Dry Tortugas National Park juts out of the water like a beacon of hope in the crystal blue waters of the gulf.
+About 100 miles from the coast of Florida, Dry Tortugas National Park consists of the seven smallest and westernmost islands of the Florida Keys.
+Just 70 miles and a two-hour boat ride from Key West, Dry Tortugas National Park juts out of the water like a beacon of hope in the crystal blue waters of the gulf.

 When you near the islands by boat, you’ll slowly make out on the horizon a towering red wall.
 This palisade of more than 16 million bricks is Fort Jefferson, the farthest fort from American soil.
 After reaching the shore and crossing a 14-foot moat, visitors will discover a great stronghold, as well as America’s version of Devil’s Island, where deserts of the Union Army were sent to consider their actions and serve their sentence.